-\subsection{Connection to the noncompliance literature}
+\section{Connection to the noncompliance literature}

 Treatment switching is a general form of the noncompliance problem.
-Consider the case where the switching time of the units under control arm is either within a short time period or never happens, i.e., $S_i(0) \in \{\bS\} \cup [0, \epsilon]$ with $\epsilon>0$ being a number smaller than any survival time or censoring time.
-Some units immediately switch to the treatment arm after the assignment of the treatment.
-In this case, treatment switching is equivalent to the so-called all-or-none compliance problem \citep{AIR1996, FrangakisRubin1999}.
-A non-switcher, $S_i(0) = \bS$, and a switcher, $S_i(0) \in [0, \epsilon]$, correspond to a complier and an always-taker, respectively.
+Consider the case where the switching of the patients under the control arm either occurs within a short period or never happens, i.e., $S_i(0) \in \{\bS\} \cup [0, \epsilon]$, with $\epsilon>0$ being a number smaller than any survival or censoring time.
+Some patients immediately switch to the treatment arm after the treatment assignment.
+In this case, treatment switching is equivalent to the so-called ``all-or-none compliance problem'' \citep{AIR1996, FrangakisRubin1999}.
+Non-switchers, i.e., those units such that $S_i(0) = \bS$, and switchers, for whom $S_i(0) \in [0, \epsilon]$, correspond to compliers and an always-takers, respectively.
 Therefore, $\DCE(y \mid \bS)$ is the distributional effect for non-switchers or compliers, and $\DCE(y \mid [0, \epsilon])$ is the distributional effect for switchers or always-takers.

-Because $\epsilon$ is small, it is reasonable to assume that the treatment assignment affects only the outcomes of compliers but not those of always-takers.
+Since $\epsilon$ is small, it is reasonable to assume that the treatment assignment affects only the outcomes of compliers but not those of always-takers.
 This is the exclusion restriction assumption \citep{AIR1996}, meaning $\DCE(y \mid [0, \epsilon])=0$ for all $y$.
-Therefore, the complier distributional effect can be identified by
+Therefore, the compliers' distributional effect can be identified by

-the ratio of the distributional effect on the outcome divided by the proportion of non-switchers.
+i.e., the ratio of the distributional effect on the outcome divided by the proportion of non-switchers.